JakBul/Book_Manager/README.md

 * **Add Book Page**

 By clicking the 'Add New Book' button on the navigation panel, the user will be redirected to this page where he can add the book to the book manager.
-It is a form that user can fill and then by adding the book to the database, the book will be shown as the last one on the 'Books Page'.
+It is a form that the user can fill and then by adding the book to the database, the book will be shown as the last one on the 'Books Page'.

 As part of the defensive programming, the input fields are required and have to be filled in.
 The current signed-in user will be shown as the user who added the book to the database.
 Additionally, this page can be opened only when a user is logged in, otherwise the user gets an error.